carme24036/Robo-Dog/README.md

 - Installing NumPy: pip install numpy

+- PuTTy to remote SSH into the RoboDog

 ## Turning on RoboDog
 - Lay the dog on the floor.
 Make sure its stomach is flat on the ground and the legs are down.